bhavyasreegujjula/Infosys_Agentic-AI-for-Franchise-Management-System-with-Performance-Monitoring-Assistance/Milestone 2/README.md

 This repository includes convenience defaults intended for demos only.
 For production deployment, complete the following before exposing the app:

-- Never commit secrets (`HF_TOKEN`, `NGROK_AUTHTOKEN`, `EMAIL_PASSWORD`) into the repository.
+Never commit secrets (HF_TOKEN, NGROK_AUTHTOKEN, EMAIL_PASSWORD) into the repository.

-- Use a secrets manager (Vault, AWS Secrets Manager, GitHub Actions Secrets) and environment variables for runtime.
+Use a secrets manager (Vault, AWS Secrets Manager, GitHub Actions Secrets) and environment variables for runtime.

-- Use HTTPS endpoints, harden the SMTP relay, and enforce strong password policies.
+Use HTTPS endpoints, harden the SMTP relay, and enforce strong password policies.

-- Consider configuring rate-limiting at the reverse proxy or API gateway level for high-traffic setups.
+Consider configuring rate-limiting at the reverse proxy or API gateway level for high-traffic setups.

 Contribution & license
 ----------------------

+Contributions are welcome!
+Please open an issue or pull request for any bug fixes or feature requests.

+Distributed under the MIT License.
+See LICENSE for more information.
 If you want a formal license added, choose one of the following and I will add it to the repo:
 - MIT
 - Apache-2.0